 The Leiner River Bouldering Trail wanders along a scenic stretch of the Leiner River, Its a beautiful little river just outside of Tahsis on the west coast of Vancouver Island.
 Rock climbers like to practice their skills on the numerous, house-sized boulders that litter the slopes of the narrow valley.
 You climb under and over these boulders as you move along the trail.

 The views of the leiner river are quite impressive and if the salmon are running, you can watch them in the thousands as they move up the river to spawn.

-Bald Eagles are a frequent site in the Tahsis area and the surrounding coastal wilderness offer excellent wildlife viewing where you have a great chance of seeing bears, cougars, elk, deer and many other animals including bird life and marine life.
+Bald Eagles are a frequent sight in the Tahsis area and the surrounding coastal wilderness offer excellent wildlife viewing where you have a great chance of seeing bears, cougars, elk, deer and many other animals including birdlife and marine life.
 Tahsis is well known for its Hummingbirds, who summer here in great numbers.